JCentercreation/javiercarrilloblog.com/_posts/2022-06-15-SwiftActors.markdown

 }
 </code></pre>

-You might thing that Task1 will return and 1 and Task2 will return a 2, but it really depends on the execution timing, which we are not able to figure it out because the scheduler change the order of concurrent tasks each time we run the program.
-It is likely that Task1 would return a 2 and Task would return a 1, or even both task returns a 1 or a 2.
+You might think that Task1 will return and 1 and Task2 will return a 2, but it really depends on the execution timing, which we are not able to figure it out because the scheduler change the order of concurrent tasks each time we run the program.
+It is likely that Task1 would return a 2 and Task2 would return a 1, or even both tasks return a 1 or a 2.
 This is a data race.

 <br>
 <h3 style="color: #403F3F">How to avoid data races</h3>